-2022 2023 Plan Progress and Adaptations Magnet programs for advanced preparation AP & IB HCPS has had an increase in Magnet Program applications.
-As part of Perkins V, local LEAs are required to conduct a Comprehensive Local Needs Assessment for Career and Technology Education.
-The needs are then used to provide our programs with equitable access to instructional materials and equipment to support programs.
-There have been no significant changes with our Advanced Placement and IB programs.
-Reference: AP Data Enrollments 4.2024 Industry- recognized credentials The Harford Youth Workforce are Java certification for the Oracle Academy students at Havre de Grace High School (HDHS) and the Teacher Academy of Maryland (TAM) program students' certification in ParaPro.
-Note, OSHA 10 is not being offered in 2023-2024 as it has not been determined it this will be considered a recognized credential by MSDE.
+resents HOF 3 updates to the 2022-2023 Blueprint plan.
+2022-2023 Plan Progress and Adaptations Magnet HCPS has had an increase in Magnet Program applications.
+As part of Perkins V, local programs for LEAs are required to conduct a Comprehensive Local Needs Assessment for Career and advanced Technology Education.
+The needs are then used to provide our programs with equitable preparation access to instructional materials and equipment to support programs.
+AP & IB There have been no significant changes with our Advanced Placement and IB programs.
+Reference: AP Data Enrollments 4.2024 Industry- HCPS continues to expand certifications that align to our magnet programming.
+Examples recognized are Java certification for the Oracle Academy students at Havre de Grace High School credentials (HDHS) and the Teacher Academy of Maryland (TAM) program students' certification in Grederitiais ParaPro.
+Note, OSHA 10 is not being offered in 2023-2024 as it has not been determined if this will be considered a recognized credential by MSDE.
 Costs remains a challenge.
 Although there is a local budgetary line item to cover a portion of the costs, it cannot address the goal of all magnet programs aligned to receiving credentials.
 SWN is assisting by paying for Sophomores to take Database certification testing for the Oracle Academy at HDHS.
 30-40 students from that program will now earn an industry recognized credential.
 As another example, we would like to offer the sophomores at Harford Technical High School the opportunity to take the CompTIA IT Fundamentals (ITF+) certification.
-The Harford Youth Workforce Investment program continues to expand.
-This year 90+ students have taken non-credit coursework at Harford Community College, which can lead to industry recognized credentials at the conclusion of the courses.
-Next year, 2024-2025 the Harford Youth Workforce Investment Program will add four non-credit courses in Allied Health and will have a target goal of 130+ students being a part of the program.
-NEW HCPS has secured funding through SWN for the next two years.
-Investment Program Construction Skills Logistics (Supply Chain) Professional plus optional Forklift training Office Job Skills Introduction to Social Media Marketing Construction: NCCER Core Curriculum Certified Logistics Associate and Certified Logistics Technician plus optional Forklift training Microsoft Office Certification Communications Windows Computer Support Technician Help Desk (Security+) Linux+ Certified Nursing Assistant Construction: NCCER Core Curriculum Certified Logistics Associate and Certified Logistics Technician plus optional Forklift training Microsoft Office Certification Communications Windows Computer Support Technician Help Desk (Security+) Linux+ Certified Nursing Assistant Dental Assistant Emergency Medical Technician Medical Office Assistant
+Additional The Teacher Apprenticeship and Workforce Development Specialists have been positions within implemented in each building.
+They have expanded the reach of acquiring apprentices the Office of through classroom visits and their daily presence within their assigned building(s).
+Through CTE their work, we currently have over 125 student apprenticeships and over 110 businesses involved in our HCPS Apprenticeship Maryland Program.
+Students from a Geographic Information Systems (GIS) class created a heat map representing all the businesses throughout Harford County.
+Reference: Apprenticeship Heat Map Funding to In addition to being awarded the \$1 million Maryland Works Grant, HCPS received over support \$16,000 to support Robotics Teams and over \$39,000 from the Maryland Center for programs Computing Education.
+This funding assists continuous improvements of teacher education 1 3 programs for computer science in K-12.
+The funds will be used to support summer/ school year PD for teachers and additional planning meetings to develop a sustainable Computer Science program that reaches all students.
+As an example, our middle school Teachers will gain professional development for Microbit, JavaScript, and Python in the summer to support our Computer Science choice track to support the Middle School Innovation Program offering more choices for student learning.
+Reference : MD Works Grant Press Release Notices